Teeth Sensitivity After Root Canal: What You Need to Know

 Many people experience tooth sensitivity after a root canal.
 This sensitivity can be bothersome and sometimes alarming.
 Understanding why it happens and how to manage it can make the recovery process smoother and more comfortable.
 Most sensitivity improves with time and proper care.
-If you have concerns or experience persistent symptoms, do not hesitate to see your dentist for further evaluation and treatment.

 Root Canals and Tooth Sensitivity